-Contact Henry with any general questions henry (at) henryhargreaves.com
+Contact me with any questions hhargreaves (at) gmail.com

-Contact Henry’s agent with important questions isa (at) isabelscharenberg.com
+Contact my agent with important questions isa (at) isabelscharenberg.com

 Instead of describing myself in the third person, below are some answers to questions regularly coming up in interviews.
 Hope these give you a better insight into my process…

 Where did you grow up and how did you get into photography?

 I grew up in Christchurch, New Zealand and studied from pre school all the way to University there.
 Photography was always a hobby but I never studied it.
 When I began working in fashion in the early 2000’s I wanted to be the guy calling the shots behind the camera, so literally went out and brought a camera and began to play and see if I could get this thing to take nice pictures.

 You spent 4 years as a high fashion model: how your behind the camera work has been affected by your modeling expertise?

 Although I shoot very different subject matter there are a lot of lighting techniques and tricks I picked up and a sense of balance within a composition